 Keep in mind that the great majority of possible buyers will be searching for a home on their computer.
 So stunning images of your home will make it a very desirable home.

 If time permits, and considering the Return On Investment possible, paint as much as possible.
 It will be better and will affect the house’s price.

 The painted surfaces have to be in perfect condition.
 Any damaged wood or rusted metal should be addressed.
 Peeling and faded paint is an eyesore that does not help with curb appeal.
 If the overall condition is good, painting the front door and the garage door makes a big difference.

 Fresh paint helped sell this home

 How much painting is necessary, depends on how much time there is before listing your home.
 If certain areas are in good condition they may not require attention.
 The Ceilings: do they look white and bright?
-In fact, a freshly painted ceiling does the house look more huge.
+A freshly painted ceiling makes the house look more huge.
 Look for possible cracks and signs of water leaks (brown stains).
 But, if the ceiling is in good condition, isn’t necessary to be painted.

 You have to know that different families have different styles of colours.
 Things don’t have to be off white or bland at all.